DSR-RHIT/me497-reproducible-research/README.md

 ## week 6

 Reading: Sections 4.1, 4.2, and 4.3
 Reading for class discussion: [Good enough practices for scientific computing](http://swcarpentry.github.io/good-enough-practices-in-scientific-computing/)
+Both Alice and Carlos wrap up their Project 2 work by the end of the week.

 ## week 7